On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Introduction

-In this paper, we aim to analytically solve WGANs beyond the LQG setting.
+In this paper, we aim to solve WGANs beyond the LQG setting analytically.
 As described in Sec. \ref{sec:Problem}, our setting allows non-Gaussian data distribution and non-linear generators constructed from sigmoid and ReLU functions, and is therefore more general than \cite{Tse20, OzgurISIT21,bailey2018size}.
 Also, we attempt to exactly solve WGANs rather than their regularized versions as in \cite{OzgurISIT21}.
 All of these make our problem much more challenging---after all, even for the inner discriminator problem, which is an optimal transport problem, the solution in most cases is numerically approximated but not analytically characterized \cite{peyre2019computational}.
 To overcome the challenge, we first focus on one-dimensional data and generator in Sec. \ref{subsec:reuslt_d_1}, where we provide closed-form solutions for optimal generators in one-dimensional WGANs defined in Sec. \ref{sec:Problem}.
-For high-dimensional WGANs, we adopt the sliced WGAN framework and define a revised sliced WGAN with unprojected data distribution in Sec. \ref{sec:Problem}.
-We provide closed-form solutions for asymptotically optimal generators in high-dimensional sliced WGAN in \ref{sec:SlicedWGAN}.
-The proofs are presented in Sec. \ref{sec:proof}, where we leverage on results in \cite{AP03} to solve the inner discriminator problem in closed-form, which greatly simplifies the necessary conditions of optimal WGAN parameters.
-Moreover, our closed-form solutions do not need any training for the discriminator as \cite{chen2019gradual} and hence provide additional benefit for training WGAN with a decentralized system \cite{mcmahan2017federated}.
-Empirical studies in Sec. \ref{sec:simu} show that our closed-form one-dimensional WGAN parameters have good convergence behavior with synthetic data under both Gaussian and Laplace distributions.
-Empirical studies also show that our closed-form high-dimesional sliced WGAN can acheive the same performance as r-PCA solutions, while requiring fewer computational resources.